Why Cash Runway Matters, How to Calculate it & Make it More Efficient

 Businesses evolve every day—and that includes their spending.
 Where your business spent money last month might be totally different than this month.
 Maybe you’ll need to ramp up your marketing spend to reach more buyers or hire more engineers to build new features or open a new office.
 Or maybe your videographer will crash the company drone into a billboard (again).

 Too often, companies base their runway calculations on historical data that doesn’t account for contingencies or future growth.
-Static metrics like this can be misleading indicators of your future cash position.
+Static metrics and KPIs like this can be misleading indicators of your future cash position.
 You might determine, based on last month’s spend, that you have 18 months of cash runway, conduct business accordingly, and then find out the hard way that, due to an uptick in spending, you now have only nine months of runway left.
 In other words, misinterpreting your runway can be a fatal business error.

-On top of that, it can be hard to predict your cash outlays, as they often look different from the expenses in your accounting records.
-You might pay up front for one year of software licenses, but only see 1/12 of that number in the software expense line on your P&L statement.
+On top of that, it can be hard to predict your cash outlays, as they often look different from the expenditures in your accounting records.
+You might pay upfront for one year of software licenses, but only see 1/12 of that number in the software expense line on your P&L statement.
 Or maybe you accrue employee bonuses monthly, but pay them 12 months later.
 The point is, while a detailed understanding of every expense does exist within your company, that understanding is collective—it’s spread out over many accounts, teams, and departments.
 It’s hard to see the complete picture of every dollar’s activity when there are hundreds (if not thousands) of monthly transactions across multiple bank accounts, credit cards, and software platforms.

 And all of the above is needed just to track the expense side of your business.
 What about incoming cash?
 For your existing customers, it’s vital to know how much they owe you, how quickly they pay their invoices, and how much you have yet to collect.
 For new customers understanding how quickly your bookings and pipeline turn into cash collections is critical to understanding how long your runway will last.